 My New Diet Is An App: Weight Loss Goes Digital

-As they have with so many other industries, apps are shaking up the weight-loss business, including big-name companies like Nutrisystem and Weight Watchers.
+As they have with so many other industries, apps are shaking up the weight loss business, including big-name companies like Nutrisystem and Weight Watchers.
 And it's basically because more consumers feel the way Jessica Holloway-Haytcher does.

 A couple years ago, she tried diet shakes and supplements.
 She hated them.
-She also hired a former NFL player-turned-personal trainer — but his schedule never matched hers.
+She also hired a former NFL player turned personal trainer — but his schedule never matched hers.

 She spent $600 a month for programs that weren't sustainable.
 She says she couldn't keep up with the "astronomical" costs.

 Now Holloway-Haytcher uses an app called Noom.
 (Noom is an NPR sponsor.)
-She's shed over 30 pounds so far, by changing her habits.
+She has shed over 30 pounds so far, by changing her habits.
 She now prepares healthy meals in the morning, so she's not ravenous at night; she focuses on conversation to slow her eating.

 The app also helps her track meals, exercise and keep in touch with an online coach.
 It's always with her, and works with her busy schedule as the owner of a staffing firm in Kennewick, Wash.
-Sometimes, it even feels as though the app knows what she's thinking.
+Sometimes, it even feels as though the app knows what she is thinking.

-"It's kind of funny how I'll open the app one day, and it'll be exactly what I'm struggling with, is what they're talking about," Holloway-Haytcher says.
+"It's kind of funny how I'll open the app one day, and it'll be exactly what I'm struggling with is what they're talking about," Holloway-Haytcher says.
 Like when she stopped losing weight, and got discouraged.
 "They talked about how that can affect you and how to work through it and then how to work through the negative self-talk that you have," she says.

-When it comes to weight loss, 80 percent of people try to do it on their own, according to John LaRosa, president of Marketdata, which tracks the $4 billion commercial U.S. weight loss industry.
+When it comes to weight loss, 80 percent of people try to do it on their own, says John LaRosa, president of Marketdata, which tracks the $4 billion commercial U.S. weight loss industry.
 (The overall market — including diet foods and soft drinks, health clubs, weight loss surgery and diet pharmaceuticals — totals about $72 billion.)
 He says apps like MyFitnessPal, Fitbit and Fooducate appeal to those consumers.

 LaRosa says apps have a downside: Users often tire of them, just as they do gym memberships.
 But the apps are also cheaper than most commercial programs, and they appeal to the younger demographic that traditional chains have struggled to attract.